West Coast Main Line route modernisation: Benefits

-The benefits of the project are claimed to be capacity improvements, journey time reductions of up to 28% in some cases and improved safety.
+The benefits of the project are claimed to be capacity improvements, journey time reductions of up to 28% in some cases, and improved safety.
 Although Virgin Trains were part of the driver for the project, the client is actually listed as the Department for Transport.
 The length of the project was just short of 11 years (110 months) and the final contract cost of approximately 9 billion pounds.
 The Campaign for Better Transport (United Kingdom) has stated that the benefits are 1) Road congestion reduction.
 2) Carbon emissions reduction.
-3) Economic and 4)Passenger benefits.
+3) Economic and 4) Passenger benefits.
 It is claimed it was part of the reason that the BBC decided to move its main operations from London to the north.

 Capacity enhancements

-The Campaign for Better Transport (United Kingdom) in their paper entitled "Transformation of the West Coast Main Line" stated there are 40% more long distance services overall.
+Campaign for Better Transport (United Kingdom) in their paper entitled "Transformation of the West Coast Main Line" stated there are 40% more long-distance services overall.
 There are 25% more between London and Scotland; 50% more between London and Birmingham and 150% more between London and Manchester.